-Sarah Jessica Parker Reportedly Still Hoping To Convince Kim Cattrall To Join ‘SATC’ Revival
+Sarah Jessica Parker Reportedly Still Hoping To Convince Kim Cattrall To Join 'SATC' Revival

 Amid rumors of years of in-fighting between the former co-stars, the Divorce actress assured fans that she doesn't "dislike" Cattrall.
 But she also noted that the rest of the SATC ladies can most certainly move on without her.

-“Samantha isn’t part of this story,” Parker told her Instagram fans, per The Daily Mail.
-“But she will always be part of us.
-No matter where we are or what we do.”
+"Samantha isn't part of this story," Parker told her Instagram fans, per the Daily Mail.
+"But she will always be part of us.
+No matter where we are or what we do."

 Even if Parker did get down on bended knee to beg Cattrall to return, it is highly unlikely that the 64-year-old actress would ever agree.
 Cattrall has been adamant that she is done with the franchise, and she is currently a star on the Fox drama, Filthy Rich.

-Cattrall recently told the Women’s Prize for Fiction podcast that she would never want to feel like a “caged bird” and that she feels lucky” to be in a position to have a choice in the roles she takes.
-The Golden Globe-winning actress also made it clear that she wouldn’t be any good doing something that she “really didn’t want to do.”
+Cattrall recently told the Women's Prize for Fiction podcast that she would never want to feel like a "caged bird" and that she feels "lucky" to be in a position to have a choice in the roles she takes.
+The Golden Globe-winning actress also made it clear that she wouldn't be any good doing something that she "really didn't want to do."